Career Insights: How Much Do Clinical Psychologists Make?

 Clinical psychologists work in a variety of settings across a diverse array of specializations.
-In general, however, they all share the goal of helping people live happier, more fulfilled lives.
-Learn more about clinical psychologists, what their training involves, and how much they earn below.
+In general, they all have the goal of helping people live happier, more fulfilled lives.
+Learn more about clinical psychologists, what psychology training involves, and how much they earn below.

 Getty